Tasmanian Horticulture Trade Hub

 Project strategic priorities

-As part of this project, FGT will be running a series of activities over the next 3 years to help growers develop export skills, navigate government requirements, explore key markets of interest and develop market linkages.
+As part of this project, FGT will be running a series of activities to help growers develop export skills, navigate government requirements, explore key markets of interest and develop market linkages.
 These activities will focus on 3 key areas to improve assist with Tasmanian horticultural export development.
 These are:

 Activities in this area aim to help new growers develop the knowledge and skills needed to manage agrifood export risks, and to help existing growers improve their skills.
 These activities aim to help new and existing exporters understand and navigate government requirements including export accreditations, freight requirements, export permits, product inspections, mandatory phytosanitary treatments, QA requirements.
 Activities include workshops, webinar sessions, field days and development of online support materials.